tarwn/lessthandot-hugo/blogs/content/posts/2011-06-02-my-high-standards-for-software.md

 ### Error Messages

 There are a number of different levels to error messages.
-Using one generic error handler and message for every situation is the “we can't be bothered to do this” solution to the problem.
+Using one generic error handler and message for every situation is the "we can't be bothered to do this" solution to the problem.

 #### How Do I Finish?